Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 01.05.2017

-1. In his statement, the author meant that ...
+1. In his statement, the author meant that...

-2. The author wanted to convey to us the idea that ...
+2. The author wanted to convey to us the idea that...

-3. The meaning of this statement is...
+3. The meaning of this statement is that...

-6. This problem (topics) is relevant in the conditions ...
+6. This problem (topics) is relevant in the conditions...

-• ... the globalization of public relations;
+• ...globalization of social relations;

-• ... exacerbation of global problems of our time;
+• ...exacerbation of global problems of our time;

-• ... the special controversial nature of scientific discoveries and inventions;
+• ...the special controversial nature of scientific discoveries and inventions;

-• ... the development of international integration;
+• ...development of international integration;

 • ...modern market economy;